DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 diagram.autoPlace();
 ~~~

-There is also the ability to configure settings for the auto-placement by using the [](../api/diagram/autoplacement_property.md) configuration option of Diagram and applying the **autoPlace()** method.
+There is also the ability to configure settings for the auto-placement by using the [`autoplacement`](/api/diagram/autoplacement_property/) configuration option of Diagram and applying the **autoPlace()** method.

 :::note
-The **autoPlace()** method works only in the default mode of the diagram and only for shapes.
+The `autoPlace()` method works only in the default mode of the diagram and only for shapes.
 :::

 ## Adding an item